rzllmr/dare-engine/docs/index.md

 **Have any character in the upper left corner** of your map, because that defines the starting point of the map data for our clueless yaml parser.
 You can use any character besides whitespace, whether it is used or not.
 So if your level has something lingering in the upper left corner anyway, you already pass this requirement.

 **Separate all characters with one whitespace** to make the map appear more in the dimensions of the game and leave space for a little extra.
 Because later you can replace that whitespace you left with a special character to bind events to, that are triggered when moved to.
-But more on that in the key section.
+But that's not implemented yet.

 ### About the key